EQ Filter Slope Myths: Why Steeper Isn’t Always Better

 Slopes affect sound and feel, not just the curve

-Gentle slopes are often more musical
+Gentle slopes often sound more natural

 Filter design matters more than numbers